-However, can I change it to a more pleasant and bearable experience?
+However, can I make it a more pleasant and bearable experience?

-10 Tips for Teaching Young Children to Write in Chinese Characters
+10 Tips for Teaching Young Children to Write Chinese Characters

 - Scissors skills

 - Coloring & painting